 For some medical students, it may not be so worrisome as they already have many family and friends whose influence could make their career pathway a smooth ride.
-But for the majority of Medical students, this questions keeps lurking in their minds.
+But for the majority of Medical students, these questions keep lurking in their minds.

-But after some research, discussions, and interviews with older doctors, I discovered there is an abundance of opportunities after medical school in Nigeria which one can go into.
+But after some research, discussions, and interviews with older doctors, I discovered there is an abundance of opportunities after medical school in Nigeria that one can go into.

 Both abroad, and within the country.
 From the advice from older doctors, I gathered that before one can be eligible for any of these opportunities; they must have completed their internship and National Youths service corps.